flamedfury/flamedfury.com/.github/actions/seasonal-post-template.md

 ${playlistYaml}
 ---

-The books I read, playlist I made, and recipes I made this ${season}.
+The books I read, playlist I made, and articles I read this ${season}.

 ## Books